prnvsan/Rails-blog/README.md

-A simple blog wesbite made using Ruby on Rails
+A simple blog website made using Ruby on Rails